mohit000001/timetable-management/README.md

 # Into
 This is a timetable management app. it is a home project developed in core PHP just for my learning purpose.
 I developed this project in 2018.
 Now in 2022, I'm pushing this project in GitHub to show my previous learning items.
-Also, the project was built in 2018, and it is not comfortable with the latest PHP and MySQL versions to solve this issue I have dockerized this app using docker so that anyone can run this project with less effort than setting up the ENV items.
+Also, the project was built in 2018, and it is not comfortable with the latest PHP and MySQL versions. to solve this issue I have dockerized this app using docker so that anyone can run this project with less effort than setting up the ENV items.
 All other details are as follows.

 # Features
 - Admin panel